exasol/spark-connector/doc/user_guide/user_guide.md

 mvn package -DskipTests=true
 ```

-The assembled jar file with `-assembly` suffix should be located in `target/`
+The assembled jar file with the `-assembly` suffix should be located in the `target/`
 folder.

 If you want different version of Spark, you can use profiles `-Pspark3.1` or